 Especially concerning are products that can cause harm to children and teenagers.
 In 2015, Congresswoman Speier introduced legislation that would have toughened requirements around liquid laundry detergent pods that have can be deadly when ingested by children and toddlers mistaking them for candy.
 In response to the Congresswoman’s bill, manufacturers voluntarily established an industry standard geared toward protecting children.
 Similarly, Congresswoman Speier led the charge to keep children safe from heavy metals in jewelry, recalled toxic McDonald’s cups that contained cadmium, and removed BPA and other endocrine disrupters from children’s products.

-In her role on the House Oversight Committee, Congresswoman Speier supports investigations into toxic and dangerous products.
+In her role on the House Oversight Committee, and as a member of the Subcommittee on Economic and Consumer Protection, Congresswoman Speier supports investigations into toxic and dangerous products.
 This includes inclined baby rockers linked to dozens of infant deaths and the electronic cigarette maker Juul, which has blatantly targeted children and teenagers in an attempt to create a captive consumer class for its highly addictive nicotine-packed product.

 Repealing the Pink Tax